-(From Section 8 of Berea College’s Sexual Misconduct Policy)
+(From Section 8 and 9 of Berea College’s Sexual Misconduct Policy)

 Section 8: Prevention and Education

-c.
-Bystander Intervention – The College shall utilize bystander intervention as a tool to prevent Sexual Misconduct.
-In implementing the bystander-focused prevention methods, the College shall implement the common components of bystander intervention and delivery methods found at: https://www.notalone.gov/assets/bystander-summary.pdf.
+- Bystander Intervention – The College shall utilize bystander intervention as a tool to prevent Sexual Misconduct.
+In implementing the bystander-focused prevention methods, the College shall implement the common components of bystander intervention and delivery methods.

-d.
-Campus Assessments – The College shall conduct climate surveys in accordance with the guidelines found at: https://www.notalone.gov/assets/ovw-climate-survey.pdf.
-In addition, the College shall aggregate data about Sexual Violence incidents on campus in order to identify patterns or systemic problems related to Sexual Violence.
+- Campus Assessments – The College shall conduct climate surveys.
+In addition, the College shall aggregate data about Sexual Misconduct incidents on campus to identify patterns or systemic problems related to Sexual Misconduct.